Follow Up Science Activities

 Science Fair Resources

 We believe that participation in science fairs stimulates students to develop inquisitiveness, creativity and reasoning power.
 Early hands-on experiments allow students to see the applicability of science in the everyday world.
-See our programs for a description of how we can help Massachusetts organizations with science fairs.
+See our programs for a description of how we can help organizations near our offices with science fairs.
 If you are located elsewhere, we hope you find the following links helpful.

 - All About Science Fairs — Guidance for parents